 Tap Water is Best

-Nothing hydrates your kids better than tap water.
-Tap water is a healthier choice than juice, sports drinks, or soda.
+Tap water is the best source of hydration for kids.
+It's also a healthier choice than juice, sports drinks, or soda.
 These drinks are high in sugar and calories that kids don’t need and can contribute to obesity and tooth decay.
 Energy drinks are even worse.
-The large amounts of caffeine and other stimulants can be dangerous.
+The high amount of caffeine and other stimulants found in these beverages can be dangerous.

 Tap water also costs much less than bottled water and other drinks.
 A gallon of tap water (128 oz.) costs less than one penny per gallon!
 A 20 oz. bottle of water from a convenience store costs around $1.50.
 Juice, soda, and sports drinks cost even more.

-The amount of water that a child needs every day depends on their age, weight, and sex.
-Air temperature, humidity, activity level, and a child’s overall health affect daily water requirements, too.
+The amount of water that a child needs every day varies depending on their age, weight, and sex.
+Weather conditions, activity level, and a child’s overall health affect daily water requirements, too.

-- 4 cups a day for children 5 to 8 years old
+- 1 to 4 cups a day for children 1 to 3 years old

-- 6 cups a day for children 8 to 12 years old
+- 1.5 to 5 cups a day for children 4 to 8 years old

-- 8 cups a day for children 13 years old and older
+- 5 to 8 cups a day for children 8 years old and older

 The more active kids are, the more water they need.
 Kids also need more water on hot, humid days or if they’re sick.
 Consult your pediatrician to be sure that your child is drinking the right amount of water.